 We understand that plumbing is not always top-of-mind with homeowners, particularly when everything is running smoothly.
 However, when you realize how closely plumbing and health are associated, it becomes more of a priority.

 Consider scheduling an annual maintenance service to avoid potential problems and keep your plumbing (and family) as healthy as possible.
-We encourage homeowners to call Canadian Drain & Plumbing to discuss their any or all of their plumbing concerns.
+We encourage homeowners to call New Canadian Drain & Plumbing to discuss any or all of their plumbing concerns.
 Call 416-462-3212 or contact us here!